volcanobotg/onimesh/README.md

     oniInputFiles - One or more .oni input files

 ##### Important Usage Notes:
+* Running OM and the GUI on Windows has shown that Avast Antivirus Deep Screen will block the program indefinitely.
+For this reason, Avast Antivirus Deep Screen needs to be disabled for OM and the GUI to function properly.
+Testing with other antivirus software has not been conducted, and thus is not confirmed as being compatible with OM.
+In the event that starting OM or the GUI hangs indefinitely, disable your antivirus software and try running the application again.
 * Directory paths may contain '\' or '/' characters
 * At least one input file is required.
 Multiple input files need to be space delimited
   * Example: `onimesh c:\onimeshOutputDir\ c:\onimeshInputFiles\inputFile1.oni c:\onimeshInputFiles\inputFile2.oni`